This post may contain affiliate links.

 Image Credit: Deposit Photos

-If mopping isn’t doing the trick to get rid of those scuff marks on your floor, give WD-40 a shot.
+If mopping isn’t doing the trick to get rid of those scuff marks on your floor, try using WD-40.
 A little spray on the marks, followed by a wipe, can work wonders.

 WD-40 is particularly great at tackling dirt and scuffs on ceramic and luxury vinyl plank floors.